spezifisch/T12PenSolder/README.md

 - all buttons work
 - voltage measurement of soldering tip temperature and VBUS (from USB-PD) work
 - heating on/off works (not yet regulated)
-- display output very hacky and slow
+- display output works (using text only library)
 - no coordination between tip heating PWM and tip measurement, no temperature calculation yet

 ## "Pen Solder V3" Description